wayne931121/3d-pose-baseline-vmd/src/readme.md

 - You should use only ansi encoding (english) in both path and filename, or it may cause error (in tensorflow file writer).
 - If you file in C://, you should use administrator mode to run your script, or you don't have write permission.
-- If you env in C://, you should use administrator mode to install or build packages, or you don't have write permission.
+- If you env in C://, you should use administrator mode to install and build packages, or you don't have write permission.

 # Conclusion